no-country-4-old-code/cpp-chess-game/README.md

 ## Current Status
 Runnable, but
+- No "threefold repetition"-detection.
+This leads to infinite game.
+I will fix it next time I come back.
 - The "En passant"-move is currently not supported.
 - It is currently not possible to end up with DRAW

 ## TODO
+- Add "threefold repetition"-detection
 - Add benchmark tests
 - Increase overall performance (e.g. by using templates for underlying move functions)
 - Improve algorithm - maybe add some earlier pruning.